top of page

 Sarsen Way waymarker cropped (1).jpg

-Its route through the village is given on pages 1 and 2 of this document and on the LDWA website map.
+The route of the Sarsen Way through the village is given on pages 1 and 2 of the document left, a free download from the LDWA website.

 The Wessex Heights Way takes the same course through the village, having started at Old Sarum.